Part I: Prelicensure

 Part II: Return to Master’s Specialty Tracks

-In the master’s specialty track, students are required to take professional and research core classes, clinical core, and specialty clinical courses.
-Full or part-time academic study is available to students.
-Most students return to the master’s segment of the program, taking course work as a part-time student while continuing to work and increase the amount of RN professional experience.
-Full-time study, however, is also an option.
-Completion of the MSN can take four to six semesters depending on the student’s pace and specialty track.
-Upon completion of the required specialty area credits, the student receives a Master of Science degree and is eligible to take the national certification exam in their area of advanced specialty nursing practice.
+In the master’s program, students are required to take professional, research, and clinical core courses, as well as clinical courses specific to their concentration.
+Full- or part-time academic study is available to students.
+Most students return to the master’s segment of the program taking coursework as a part-time student while continuing to work and increasing the amount of professional RN experience accrued.
+Completion of the master’s degree can take four to six semesters, depending on the student’s program plan and concentration.
+Upon completion of the requirements for their concentration, the student receives a Master of Science degree and is eligible to take the national certification exam in their area of advanced nursing practice.
 Financial aid is awarded on a graduate basis during this portion of the program.

 Complete all courses and requirements listed below unless otherwise indicated.

-A B or better in the BSN clinical courses is highly recommended for progression into the MSN portion of the program.
+A grade of B or better in the BSN clinical courses is highly recommended for progression into the MSN portion of the program.
 Progression is at the graduate specialty director’s discretion.

 and NRSG 2221